infinum/design-handbook/Workshops and Strategy/Validating workshop ideas.md

 A lightning demo works by quickly covering the product, emphasizing the **core features and functionalit**y.
 It is best to start with a primary use case flow or two and walk others through it, describing each relevant feature along the way in brief detail.

-Our ultimate workshop template covers the goals and the flow of this workshop exercise. → [FigJam](https://www.figma.com/file/ih3OpB8A13c9iE40SkLit4/Ultimate-remote-workshop-template?type=whiteboard&node-id=833%3A2128&t=FtxNP3kYONznWMSK-1)
+Our [ultimate workshop template](https://www.figma.com/file/ih3OpB8A13c9iE40SkLit4/Ultimate-remote-workshop-template?type=whiteboard&node-id=833%3A2128&t=FtxNP3kYONznWMSK-1) covers the goals and the flow of this workshop exercise.

 # Evil and crazy 8s
 **The standard Design sprint exercises aimed at ideation**.
 Don’t skip those – you’ll end up with a more diverse pool of ideas, and participants will be more engaged.